-The legal profession is regarded as one of the most prestigious careers in the world.
-The expectation from the rest of society is, therefore, enormous as society expects every lawyer to be successful.
+A successful legal career is the dream of everybody in the legal profession.
+The expectation from the rest of society is enormous as everyone wants to see every lawyer become successful.

 While some lawyers are super successful, the reality is that many lawyers struggle to build a successful legal career.

 Learning to build a successful legal career is an art that must be grasped by any lawyer who wants to flourish and break-even in the business.
 Unfortunately, law schools do not teach the guidelines to attain that success.
 They are learned through experience and by concise observation and study of the ways of successful lawyers.

 The following are some tips for attaining the required success expected of every lawyer.

 Except for those who’ve had the privilege of working in a law firm or the court as clerks and registrars, and are familiar with everyday law practice, a new lawyer just called to the Bar knows little to nothing about law practice.

 So instead of groping in the dark to find your way, you can develop your legal career by understudying an experienced senior lawyer in record time.
 According to William Somerset Maugham:

 “You learn more quickly under the guidance of experienced teachers.
 You waste a lot of time going down blind alleys if you have no one to guide you”,

 Reputation is highly valued in the law profession.
 Once a lawyer ruins his reputation, it will be difficult to recover the same.
 Lawyers who start their legal career by opening their private law offices immediately after law school learn slowly on their own.
 It was Anthony Froud who observed that:

 “Experience teaches slowly and at the cost of mistakes.”

 Lawyers who do not go through pupillage under an experienced lawyer are bound to make a lot of mistakes in their practice.
 These mistakes come at a very high cost to the clients.

 Once you start your legal career with costly avoidable mistakes, your clientele with gradually disappear like mist in the morning sun as none of them will want to give you a second chance.